 The Agency levies a fee on all new connections that connect to its regional sewer system.
 One EDU is equivalent to one new connection unit.
 Connection fees are restricted to finance capital acquisition, construction, equipment, and process improvement costs for the Agency's regional wastewater system.
-Pursuant to the Regional Sewage Service Ordinance 111, new EDU connection fees are collected by each of the Agency's sewage collection agencies and held in trust in a Capital Capacity Reimbursement Account (CCRA) until requested, or "called", by the Agency.
+Pursuant to the Regional Sewage Service Ordinance 111, new EDU connection fees are collected by each sewage collection agency and held in trust in a Capital Capacity Reimbursement Account (CCRA) until requested, or "called", by IEUA.
 Capital calls, or connection fee payments of CCRA funds, are based on the identified and projected capital needs of the Agency over the ensuing six months, as calculated and reported by IEUA semiannually.
 Capital calls are calculated based on the proportionate share of each sewage collection agency's CCRA account balance relative to the aggregate amount.